Admissions Center: Phone: 800-585-7659

 Florida Polytechnic University welcomes transfer applications to the university.
 Students should apply online at floridapolytechnic.org and arrange to have official transcripts sent from all colleges attended.
 The Office of Admissions computes a grade point average (GPA) for each institution attended, as well as a cumulative GPA on all college courses attempted.
-This computation does recognize plus or minus grades and only recognizes grade forgiveness when it is used as part of an awarded statewide articulated Associate in Science (AS) degree or an Associate in Arts (AA) degree from a Florida public institution.
-Students who have not received an AA, AS or higher will be required to meet freshman admission requirements to be considered for admission.
+This computation does recognize plus or minus grades and only recognizes grade forgiveness when it is used as part of an awarded statewide articulated Associate in Science degree or an Associate in Arts degree from a Florida public institution.

 Applicants must have a cumulative minimum GPA of 2.0 as well as a minimum GPA of 2.0 and be in good standing as a degree-seeking student at the last institution attended to be considered for admission to Florida Polytechnic University.

 Meeting these minimum requirements does not guarantee admission.